Designing Afrofuturism: Imagining Black Futures through Art, History, and Literature

 About the Seminar Leader:

 Dr. Greason’s research focuses on the comparative, economic analysis of slavery, industrialization, and suburbanization.
-He serves as the Treasurer for the Society for American City and Regional Planning History, which is holding its national conference this year in Cleveland, Ohio, from October 26 through 29, 2017.
-With a variety of co-editors, Dr. Greason has published Planning Future Cities(2017) – an innovative look at architecture, urbanism, and municipal design – as well as The American Economy (2016) – a provocative examination of race, property, and wealth in the United States since 1750.
+With a variety of co-editors, Dr. Greason has published Planning Future Cities(2017) – an innovative look at architecture, urbanism, and municipal design; The American Economy (2016) – a provocative examination of race, property, and wealth in the United States since 1750; and the Afrofuturist design textbook, Cities Imagined.
 His scholarly monograph, Suburban Erasure, won the Best Work of Non-Fiction award from the New Jersey Studies Academic Alliance in 2014.
 He also won grants from the Mellon Foundation (2011) and the National Endowment for the Humanities (2016).
+He is also the creator of the #WakandaSyllabus.
+The subsequent series of essays can be found on the award-winning website, Black Perspectives.

 To pay by check contact Colleen Gill, Development and Membership Coordinator, at firstname.lastname@example.org or 215-546-3181, ext.
 136. For more information about the seminar series, contact Will Fenton, Director of Scholarly Innovation, at email@example.com or 215-546-3181, ext.
 119.